 It is to a man’s honor to avoid strife, but every fool is quick to quarrel.
 Proverbs 20:3

-We hear from standers every week who have written email that says they have blown their stand with their spouse by losing their temper and then having a huge fight.
+I hear from people who write that they have blown it by losing their temper and having a huge fight.
 If that should happen, repent and ask for forgiveness of your part immediately.
 Ask the Lord to erase all the words that you should not have said.

-Then trust the Lord, praising Him, thanking Him that He is in control of your life and learn from your mistakes.
-Let me share a scripture that you can personalize and pray as a prayer for yourself or for loved ones:
+Then trust the Lord, praise Him, thank Him for controlling your life, and learn from your mistakes.
+Let me share a scripture that you can personalize and pray as a prayer for yourself or loved ones:

 Listen, for I have worthy things to say; I open my lips to speak what is right.
 My mouth speaks what is true, for my lips detest wickedness.
 All the words of my mouth are just; none of them is crooked or perverse.
 Proverbs 8:6-8

-If strife, quarreling or fighting with words is a problem in your own family, ask the Holy Spirit to change you first and then start praying for your spouse or any other family member who may need to learn to control their words that are out to hurt or cut down other loved ones.
+If strife or fighting with words is a problem in your family, ask the Holy Spirit to change you first and then start praying for your spouse or any other family member who may need to learn to control their words who are out to hurt or cut down other loved ones.

-How many homes do you know where there is strife going on for many different reasons?
-The enemy will cause contention or strife when you have conversations or you may be in a dispute or disagreement about finances, responsibilities, commitments, children or other circumstances that you are facing.
-Learn the enemy’s tricks and schemes and learn to hold your tongue or as I say, “zip your lips,” even if someone else is berating or criticizing you.
-Ask the Holy Spirit to give you self-control and then pray.
-Ask the Holy Spirit to be your Advocate and Defender as you talk to someone who is upset or angry.
-Ask the Lord to give you wisdom on how to answer, change the subject or that the other person will agree to stop the conversation for the time being.
+The enemy loves to cause strife.
+It may be a simple conversation that turns ugly over finances, responsibilities, commitments, children, or other circumstances you face.
+Learn the enemy’s tricks and schemes and learn to hold your tongue or, as I say, “zip your lips.”
+Ask the Holy Spirit to give you self-control.
+Ask the Holy Spirit to be your Advocate and Defender when you talk to someone upset or angry.
+Ask the Lord to provide you with wisdom on how to answer.

 A gentle answer turns away wrath, but a harsh word stirs up anger.
 Proverbs 15:1